 It was from Raveta Bowers, former longtime Head of School at The Center for Early Education: “It's not about finding balance, it is about managing the imbalance and being okay with it.”

 Who was your favorite teacher in school and why?

 My fifth-grade teacher, Mr. Kelly.
 He was young and innovative and was open to our ideas.
 He thought kids were capable and treated us as partners in our learning.
 When I look back, he helped me build my own philosophical view of what school should look like.

-For fun, what are a few of your favorite quotes?
+For fun, what are a few of your favorite quotes from women?